Nowcasting in a Pandemic using Non-Parametric Mixed Frequency VARs: Econometric Methods

 \subsection{The MF-BAVART}

 Suppose we are interested in modeling an $M$-dimensional vector of time series $\bm y_t = (\bm y'_{m, t}, \bm y'_{q, t})'$ where $\bm y_{m, t}$ is an $M_m$ vector and $\bm y_{q, t}$ is an $M_q$ vector and $t=1, \dots, T$ indicates time at the monthly frequency.
 The variables in $\bm y_{m, t}$ are observed, but we do not observe $\bm y_{q, t}$ at any point in time.
 Instead the statistical agency produces a quarterly figure, $\bm y_{Q,t}$.
-Assuming that $\bm y_{q, t}$ are monthly growth rates (log difference relative to previous month) and $\bm y_{Q,t}$ are quarterly growth rates (log difference relative to previous quarter), the relationship between them is \citep[see][]{Mariano2003}:\footnote{We divide our quarterly growth rates by three to make their scale comparable to the monthly growth rates.
-Thus, the right hand side of this equation divides that of \cite{Mariano2003} by 3.}
+Assuming that $\bm y_{q, t}$ are monthly growth rates (log difference relative to the previous month) and $\bm y_{Q,t}$ are quarterly growth rates (log difference relative to the previous quarter), the relationship between them is \citep[see][]{Mariano2003}:\footnote{We divide our latent monthly growth rates by three to make their scales comparable.
+Thus, the right hand side of this equation divides that of \cite{Mariano2003} by three.}

-We refer to this as the intertemporal restriction and note that it applies every third month (e.g. the statistical agency produces quarterly data for the quarter covering January, February and March, but not the quarter covering February, March, April).
+We refer to this as the intertemporal restriction and note that it applies every third month (e.g., the statistical agency produces quarterly data for the quarter covering January, February and March, but not the quarter covering February, March, April).

-We assume that $\bm y_t$ evolves according to a VAR of the form:
+We assume that $\bm y_t$ evolves according to a general multivariate model of the form: